 Selling these services usually requires cooperation between your technical and field service support personnel and the service seller.
 However, upselling and cross-selling can be difficult if you have outsourced service and support to a channel partner or a third-party maintenance organization.

-You will not know when to reach out or which services are appropriate to offer because you may not receive the same information you would have gotten if your direct employees provided the service.
+You will not know when to reach out or which services to offer, because you may not receive the same information you would have if your direct employees had provided the service.

 That said, it is not impossible.
 Caterpillar works with their authorized dealers and trains them to handle all required services, including major overhauls and rebuilding.